VoltDB/voltdb-client-csharp/README.txt

 - AllowAdHocQueries (adhoc) – default: false

 ## Synchronous and Asynchronous Calls ##

-Another blog post, [VoltDB.NET: Synchronous vs. Asynchronous Request Processing](http://blog.voltdb.com/blog-voltdb-net/) covers the benefits of using asynchronous requests, and how this impacts .NET application development.

 Synchronous = Do nothing until you get the answer
 - Good: ‘Procedural’ model easier to understand/work with